juju-solutions/layer-benchmark-gui/README.md

 The CABS dashboard provides you with a high-level view of benchmark statistics, including:
 - The name of the service:benchmark.
-- It's state; running, errored, or complete.
+- It's state; running, queued, errored, or complete.
 - The unit or service the benchmark was run against.
 - The composite result; a single representative unit to judge the benchmark by.
 - The length of time it took for the benchmark to run, including any standing up or down required by the benchmark.